mtgingrass/devgin/content/post/2021-02-11-get-to-the-point-software-vs-power-point-presentations.en.md

 categories:
   - Career
 tags: []
-summary: I see presentation after presentation about how good their software is or their customized solution to their problem.
+summary: I see presentation after presentation about how good their software is or their customized solution to their own problem.
 However, they never get to the point.
-They end up showing me how to solve their problem.
+They end up showing me how to solve their problem, not mine.
 ---

 <style>